Wrong bishop: Rook pawn

 There are some situations involving a rook pawn and the wrong bishop.

 Bishop and rook pawn

 In an endgame with a bishop and a rook pawn, the wrong bishop is one that does not control the promotion square of the pawn.
 This position is a draw with either side to move.
 Black simply keeps his king on the a8-, a7-, or b8-squares (or b7 if the pawn advances) to keep the pawn from promoting.
 A draw because of stalemate is also possible.
-If the bishop were on the other color it could force the black king out of the corner and the pawn could promote and win.
+If the bishop were on the other color it could force the black king out of the corner through a check and the pawn would promote and a win would follow easily.

 Rook and rook pawn versus bishop

 A rook and a rook pawn always win against the wrong bishop, as in this position.
 The defender has the wrong bishop if it is the one on the same color as the pawn's promotion square.
 The winning procedure is to give up the pawn at the right time to get to a winning rook versus bishop endgame.
 If the bishop was on the other color, the defender may be able to form a fortress in the corner, as mentioned above.